 HERE is how Korea's National Institute of Korean History translated the passage:

 鬱陵之東 島嶼相望 接于倭境Notice in the above Korean translation that nothing was said about the island east of Ulleungdo being visible from Ulleungdo (鬱陵之東 島嶼相望 ).
-Instead, they translated 島嶼相望 as being a "chain of islands," which is being really ridiculous and is something the National Institute of Korean History should be ashamed of.
-The fact that the National Institute of Korean History came up with such a ridiculous translation stongly suggests that they realized the important of this sentence, and how it would hurt the Korean claim to Liancourt Rocks.
+Instead, they translated 島嶼相望 as being a "chain of islands," which is really ridiculous and something the National Institute of Korean History should be ashamed of.
+The fact that the National Institute of Korean History came up with such a ridiculous translation stongly suggests that they realized the important of this sentence and how it would hurt the Korean claim to Liancourt Rocks.

 울릉도 동쪽에는 섬이 서로 잇달아 왜경(倭境)에 접해 있다.